scrollbar property is not standard. Chrome, Safari, and Microsoft Edge use the WebKit engine with the

 Styling Scrollbar Buttons with

 The buttons of the scrollbar.
-The scrollbar buttons are not shown by default in most modern browsers but are something you can add for extra navigation control.
+The scrollbar buttons are not shown by default in all modern browsers but are something you can add for extra navigation control.
 The user can click one of these buttons to move a small amount of pixels up or down the screen.

 The buttons were a feature more prominently used in the old days of internet browsing.
 Scrolling is more easily accomplished with the scroll wheel on your mouse nowadays, but the option is still available for websites that wish to show the extra controls.